JFrog (NASDAQ:FROG) Releases FY 2021 Earnings Guidance

-Several brokerages have issued reports on FROG.
-Zacks Investment Research downgraded JFrog from a hold rating to a sell rating in a research report on Friday, August 6th.
-Morgan Stanley cut their price objective on JFrog from $69.00 to $63.00 and set an equal weight rating for the company in a research report on Tuesday, July 27th.
-Berenberg Bank began coverage on JFrog in a research report on Friday, April 23rd.
-They issued a buy rating and a $75.00 price objective for the company.
-Needham & Company LLC cut their price objective on JFrog from $86.00 to $66.00 and set a buy rating for the company in a research report on Friday, August 6th.
-Finally, Oppenheimer cut their price objective on JFrog from $61.00 to $55.00 and set an outperform rating for the company in a research report on Friday, August 6th.
-Two investment analysts have rated the stock with a sell rating, six have given a hold rating and five have issued a buy rating to the company.
-The company currently has a consensus rating of Hold and an average target price of $66.10.
+FROG has been the subject of a number of research reports.
+Zacks Investment Research downgraded JFrog from a hold rating to a sell rating in a report on Friday, August 6th.
+Berenberg Bank initiated coverage on shares of JFrog in a report on Friday, April 23rd.
+They issued a buy rating and a $75.00 price objective on the stock.
+Needham & Company LLC cut their price objective on shares of JFrog from $86.00 to $66.00 and set a buy rating on the stock in a research note on Friday, August 6th.
+Morgan Stanley decreased their target price on shares of JFrog from $69.00 to $63.00 and set an equal weight rating for the company in a research report on Tuesday, July 27th.
+Finally, Bank of America reaffirmed a neutral rating on shares of JFrog in a research report on Thursday, May 27th.
+Two research analysts have rated the stock with a sell rating, six have given a hold rating and five have given a buy rating to the stock.
+JFrog has a consensus rating of Hold and a consensus price target of $66.10.

 JFrog Ltd. provides DevOps platform to achieve continuous software release management platform enabling organizations to deliver software updates across any system in the United States.
 Its platform acts as a bridge between software development and deployment, which enables organizations to build and release software faster and securely.